+Solidaridad Europe has no employees in 2020 (2019: 0).
 At the end of 2020, Solidaridad Netherlands employed 55 people (2019: 51), a total of 52.1 full-time staff is under contract (FTEs).
 In 2019 this figure was 46.9.
 Solidaridad has its own salary structure, which is based on job descriptions.
-Per function the tasks and responsibilities are described.
+Per function the tasks and responsibilities have been described.
 The functions are weighed on the basis of the following four characteristics: knowledge and experience, independence, social skills and risks, responsibility and influence.
 Solidaridad's wages policy follows that of the Dutch government.
-The average gross annual salary per FTE in 2020 was € 62,100 (2019: € 60,300).
+The average gross annual salary per FTE in 2020 was $\in$ 62,100 (2019: $\in$ 60,300).